 Page, back in the home, hurriedly changing, brushing her disordered hair, found herself thinking about Rand sympathetically enough.
 This solitude-loving man had been promised as payment for his services what he had probably been dreaming of all his life-a competency, a sum large enough to keep him in the research work he liked.
-He wanted to go back to China and to his laboratory experiments in anesthetics and drugs and opiates; he had told Page that.
+He wanted to go back to China and to his laboratory experiments in anesthetics and drugs and ments in anesthetics and drugs and opiates; he had told Page that.